Career HubResume

 If you don’t have a lot of experience on your resume, additional achievements, credentials, and awards can help to offset that inexperience.

-It can also help to offset a lower GPA, if you’re required to add it to your resume.
+It can also help to offset a lower GPA in cases where you’re required to add it to your resume.

-This may have some implications on the readability of your resume by applicant tracking system (ATS) software, which scans for resume keywords and qualifications that help recruiters find the best candidate matches.
+As discussed above, this may impact on the readability of your resume by ATS software, which scans for resume keywords and qualifications that help recruiters find the best candidate matches.
+You don’t want an ATS to pass over your resume because of something silly like formatting.

 GPA on resume examples